-Teaching specific parts of the survey in SC5 can be identified by variable names: Variables with first three characters tg6 or tg8 are reserved to survey instruments specifically aimed at (prospective) teachers.
+Certain parts of the survey in Starting Cohort 5refer to teaching.
+The corresponding information in the datasets can be identified by variable names: Variables with the first three characters tg6 or tg8 indicate questions specifically addressed to (prospective) teachers.

 3.2.2 Conventions for competence variable naming